MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

-- The user has read-only permissions for the file in .
+- The user has read-only permissions for the file in SharePoint Server.

 - There are data connections in the workbook file that are automatically refreshed when someone opens the workbook.